-[27] Based on the evidence Mr. lasenza was not required to file a return since he was not lobbying on behalf of the VAFFC.
-By filing a return when he was not required to do so, he entered information into return, Registration ID: 29846106, which was not accurate.
-I find that he contravened s.
+[27] Based on the evidence Mr. Pollard was not required to file a return since he was not lobbying on behalf of VAFFC.
+By filing a return when he was not required to do so, he entered inaccurate information into return, Registration ID: 29846114, accordingly, I find that he contravened s.
 4(1) of the LRA.